smartdevicelink/sdl_evolution/proposals/0090-SDLHapticHitTesterProtocol.md

 ## Impact on existing code

 - Impact to existing code is minimal.
 This is a new functionality, and in practice would most likely reside in the upcoming SDL Haptic Interface Manager.

-## Out of Scope
-How apps would receive the selected view data.
-Most likely the touch manager would query this protocol for a selected view before sending the SDLTouch to the app through current means.

 ## Alternatives considered